-With the spring cleaning being around, why not take it one step further?
-Offer your employees to pick an area not far from your office and organize a team cleanup.
+Deep spring cleaning doesn’t have to be tied to one season only!
+Take it one step further by offering your employees to pick an area not far from your office and organize a team cleanup.
 If your company is fully remote, book some time when your team members can go and pick up trash in their communities.
 Check out this map to find cleanups already planned and register for an event!
 Also, remember to follow these rules for everyone’s health and safety

 Another great idea is cleaning up your digital space.
 Did you know that emails also leave carbon footprints?
 Every email you send or receive uses energy that powers your device and the network.
 Plus, it takes up the storage space.
 With each of us having several inboxes and receiving tons of emails every week, the problem is real.
 So use your inbox wisely: update your mailing lists, only message people who need to read the email, and delete all the emails you don’t need.

-In 2022, it’s much easier than contacting local authorities to get approval and know where to plant, going to a garden center, getting all the necessary equipment, etc. You can find tree planting projects all over the world here!
+Nowadays, there’s no need in contacting local authorities to get approval and know where to plant, going to a garden center, buying all the necessary equipment, etc. You can find tree planting projects all over the world here!
 Besides, try searching for local initiatives.
 For example, the City of Edmonton runs an ongoing “Root for Trees” program.
 You can register as a group of volunteers, choose the date that works best for you, and receive seedlings, equipment, and guidance to plant trees in designated areas.

 You don’t need to read 50-page reports on net-zero goals and get a degree in corporate sustainability to understand how new initiatives affect the way you run your company and where you can contribute to creating a better world.
 All you need to do is dedicate a couple of hours every month to monitor what your national and local authorities suggest and do to meet the goals.
 Knowledge is power, so follow reliable sources (for example, the Government of Canada and the White House) to learn more about carbon taxes, Renewable Energy Credits (RECs), and ways to start a successful carbon-neutral journey.
 For everything energy-related, we are only one click away!